 Animal Care Land Based Studies, Certificate

-This programme could be your first step into the animal care industry.
-You could progress onto a traineeship, an into work programme, Animal Care Level 2 or an Animal Care, Level 2 Apprenticeship.
+Completing this program can be your first step into the animal care industry.
+You could seek entry position in animal shelters, zoos, farms, or veterinary clinics, or progress onto Animal Care Diploma Level 2, or an Animal Care Apprenticeship.

 A minimum of five GCSEs at grade 3-1 with at least two at grade 3, or the successful completion of a pre-vocational programme.